GIT First Time Applying in Canada

 - Thesis abstracts for masters or PhD if applicable

-- Confirmation of membership from other professional engineering regulatory and certification organizations outside of Canada if applicable
+- Confirmation of registration from other professional engineering regulatory and certification organizations outside of Canada if applicable

 To have a copy certified, make a photocopy of your document (citizenship card, birth certificate or current passport) and ask a P.Eng., P.Geo., P.E., or Notary Public to sign and stamp it as a "true copy of the original".